I added this chapter on April 13, 2020, after completing the other chapters on consciousness. Why?

 But what happens at death, when the brain stops? (chapter V-9) The consciousness then stops receiving information through the Cyrlikars.
 But their «karma» part is still here!!!
 This is then what allows the consciousness to still have a content: everything stored in the inventory of the Cyrlikars, images, sounds, perfumes, concepts, ideas, etc. continues to exist in the consciousness, as a stock of karma.
-Thus during NDEs, people continue to see a world which, in the end, looks very much like ours.
+Thus during NDEs, people continue to see a spiritual world which, in the end, looks very much like ours.

 (Permalink) Added on May 27, 2020: The concept of cyrlikar clarifies how a given consciousness is so strongly linked to only one brain: it is the habit (karma) of this consciousness, to be linked to the neural activity of this brain precisely.
 The relationship with another brain simply does not exist.
 Otherwise, we would wake up every morning in the body of somebody else at random.
 A thing which thanksfully never happens.